 Tennis balls are often the popular choice as massage tools due to the perfect balance between firmness and give of the surface.
 As mentioned earlier, other types of balls or similarly shaped objects can be useful depending on the situation.
 Smooth rocks, for example, can be an alternative if one needs a more aggressive, deeper massage than ball can make.
 You can find inexpensive self-massage balls at pharmacy stores and supermarkets, although they often create unrealistic expectations from overselling their usefulness.

 A tennis ball massage can be useful for temporary pain relief, but if you feel that it is not effective – or that the pain keeps coming back – you may have something more serious than a muscle knot.
+There are many different methods for pain management treatment, and using a tennis ball to massage muscle knots is just one of them.
 If your pain lasts for longer than six weeks, it’s time to speak to a medical expert.
 For a chronic pain clinic in New Jersey that can help, contact Garden State Pain Center today for specialized service.